ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 {PANEL: Initiate Immediate Backup Execution}

-The Backup task [executes periodically](../../../../server/ongoing-tasks/backup-overview#backup--restore-overview) on its predefined schedule.
+The Backup task is [executed periodically](../../../../server/ongoing-tasks/backup-overview#backup--restore-overview) on its predefined schedule.
 If needed, it can also be executed immediately.

 * To execute an existing backup task immediately, use the `StartBackupOperation` method.